rcctodd/data-512-a2/README.md

 Date: 10/13/2019

 ## Goal
 The goal of this project is to explore the causes and consequences of bias in datascience through an examination of data on Wikipedia articles.
+For reflections on the analysis and relating to this goal, see the notebook.

 ## Data sources used
 This project uses three sources of data: